sustainable-computing-io/susql-operator/doc/carbon.md

 You are now ready to install and use the SusQL operator.
 If the SusQL Operator is alreay installed, then restart the control pod.

 #### `casdk` Method `ConfigMap` Configurable Items
   - `CARBON-METHOD` - The `casdk` method is enabled when this is set to `casdk`.
   - `CARBON-INTENSITY` - This value is set automatically with the `casdk` method.
 User specified values will be overwritten.
 The unit definition is grams of CO2 per Joule.
   - `CARBON-INTENSITY-URL` - Specifies the web API that returns carbon intensity.
 This is assumed to be a GSF Carbon Aware SDK prepared and configured by the user.
   - `CARBON-LOCATION` - The location identifiers are defined by the API provider, and should be specified by the user.
   - `CARBON-QUERY-RATE` - Interval in seconds at which the carbon intensity is queried.
+  - `CARBON-QUERY-FILTER` - When the return value is embedded in a JSON object, this specification enables the extraction of the data.
   - `CARBON-QUERY-CONV-2J` - The default values converts "grams of CO2 per KWH" (Carbon Aware SDK standard) to "grams of CO2 per Joule".
   - `more-more-more` - more more more more.